sharat87/prestige/README.markdown

 > Under the abstractions, it's all just stardust interacting with text.

-This is a *simple*, *text-based*, *in-browser*, HTTP client app that I wanted for myself and wished someone would build it one day.
+This is a *powerful*, *text-based*, *in-browser*, HTTP client app that I wanted for myself and wished someone would build it one day.
 Well, had to do it myself in the end.

+Check out the [User Guide](https://prestigemad.com/help.html) to learn how Prestige can be a powerful addition to your toolset.

 ## Under the Hood